apple/swift-evolution/proposals/nnnn-utf8-span.md

 ### Putting more API on String

 `String` would also benefit from the query API, such as `isKnownNFC` and corresponding scan methods.
-Because a string may be a lazily-bridged instance of `NSString`, we don't always have the bits available to query or set, but this may become via pending future improvements in bridging.
+Because a string may be a lazily-bridged instance of `NSString`, we don't always have the bits available to query or set, but this may become viable pending future improvements in bridging.

 ## Alternatives considered